-- As of end-April 2017, public sector permanent employment (including local public utilities) had been reduced by about 26,000 employees compared to the end-2014 level, mostly through attrition.
-To support these efforts and provide guidance for further rightsizing efforts, in June we adopted the 2017 Decision of the Maximum Number of Employees in the Public Sector under the Law on Ceilings on the Number of Employees setting detailed limits on positions for each institution of the general government (excluding professional soldiers) and local utility companies, (end-March structural benchmark).
-We will continue to apply an employment freeze, with exceptions managed through the Employment Commission, taking into account individual institutions' employment ceilings, budgetary envelopes, and specialist staffing needs. - Going forward, rightsizing efforts will be guided by detailed systemization plans and availability of fiscal space at the institutional level.
-To this end, by end-September we will adopt an action plan for administrative restructuring in the education sector based on functional reviews developed in conjunction with the World Bank (end-March structural benchmark, modified and reset to end-September).
-For education, the plan will identify primary and secondary schools to be closed or merged at the start of the academic year 2018-19.
-It will also better align educational profiles with demographic changes and workforce needs and include closing intake of at least 25 percent of current TVET profiles (i.e., 106 profiles). - Since January 2016, for the entities subject to the Law on Ceilings, the renewal of the fixed or temporary contracts will be permitted only if entities are complying with the ceilings stated by the Law and if the share of temporary employees is below 10 percent of the number of permanent employees or in the exceptional cases defined in the Law. - To support implementation of the Law on Public Sector Employees Wage System, the government adopted a new job catalog (prior action) in July and the parliament will approve by end-September the necessary secondary legislation for local governments and public services (health, education, culture, and social protection) (end-June structural benchmark).
-Secondary legislation for all other sectors (including police and armed forces) will be adopted by end-2017.
+- As of end-September 2017, public sector permanent employment (including local public utilities) had been reduced by about 28,500 employees compared to the end-2014 level, mostly through attrition.
+To support these efforts and provide guidance for further rightsizing efforts, in June we adopted the 2017 Decision of the Maximum Number of Employees in the Public Sector under the Law on Ceilings on the Number of Employees setting detailed limits on positions for each institution of the general government (excluding professional soldiers) and local utility companies.
+We will continue to apply an employment freeze in 2018, with exceptions managed through the Employment Commission, taking into account individual institutions' employment ceilings, budgetary envelopes, and specialist staffing needs.
+Going forward, rightsizing efforts will be guided by detailed systemization plans and availability of fiscal space at the institutional level. - In the education sector, we will implement an administrative restructuring for the 2018-19 school year, based on class-size criteria being developed in conjunction with the World Bank.
+We have also closed intake or merged 166 out of 425 TVET profiles. - Since January 2016, for the entities subject to the Law on Ceilings, the renewal of the fixed or temporary contracts will be permitted only if entities are complying with the ceilings stated by the Law and if the share of temporary employees is below 10 percent of the number of permanent employees or in the exceptional cases defined in the Law.

+• To support implementation of the Law on Public Sector Employees Wage System, the government adopted a new job catalog in July and parliament will approve the necessary secondary legislation for local governments and public services (health, education, culture, and social protection) (prior action).
+The decree specifying the coefficients under the new wage system will be adopted by March 2018.
+Secondary legislation for all other sectors (including police and armed forces) will be adopted in 2018.

-13. To underpin fiscal consolidation, limit risks, and strengthen institutions:
+13. To safeguard fiscal consolidation, limit risks, and strengthen institutions: